cloudposse/github-authorized-keys/README.md

 ## Getting started

-Tool is writen on go lang and provide command line interface.
+Tool is writen on go lang and provides a command line interface.
 It is possible to run this command as simple cli application or in docker container.

 ### Run as cli